 Underpin digital platforms and ecosystems with an ODL

 A MongoDB ODL serves as the best technology to underpin digital platforms and ecosystems.
 With the inherent flexibility of the document model, complex data from a variety of sources can be seamlessly integrated in real time.
-In addition, MongoDB is the only application data platform that supports all of the features listed above.
 We believe that the digital platform ODL needs to be a general-purpose workhorse that can serve a wide variety of today's most demanding workloads.

 When it comes to avoiding the pitfalls associated with so many cloud migration efforts, MongoDB makes it easier than ever to bring your data safely and securely to the cloud, or even multiple clouds.
 Plus, MongoDB is both HIPAA and GDPR compliant, and it offers rich, unparalleled features such as Client-Side Field Level Encryption, making it arguably the safest choice for your most sensitive healthcare data workloads.